Mentalab-hub/explore-android/README.md

 Overview
 ==================

-Explore mobile API is Mentalab's open-source biosignal acquisition API for working with Mentalab Explore device.
+Explore Java API is Mentalab's open-source biosignal acquisition API for working with Mentalab Explore device.
+The code can also be adapted to use in Andrid echosystem.
 Amongst many things, it provides the following features:

 * Real-time streaming of ExG, orientation and environmental data
 * Explore device configuration